CastraRegina/ars-est-in-v_rb0/README.md

   - Path direction (explaination given by [OpenAI's ChatGPT](https://chat.openai.com)):
     A closed path that is drawn in a counterclockwise direction represents a filled path, while a closed path that is drawn in a clockwise direction represents a subtractive path.
+    Note: "clockwise" and "counterclockwise" direction are applied to a coordinate system with bottom-left origin.
     Example using `svgpathtools` to check the direction by calculating the area:
     ```
     from svgpathtools import parse_path

-    # Define a closed counterclockwise path
+    # Define a closed counterclockwise path: right, up, left, down (close)
     path1 = parse_path('M 10 10 L 20 10 L 20 20 L 10 20 Z')

-    # Define a closed clockwise path
+    # Define a closed clockwise path: up, right, down, left (close)
     path2 = parse_path('M 30 30 L 30 40 L 40 40 L 40 30 Z')

     # Check the direction of the paths